 As with most things that you try out for the first time, biking to work the first few times can be an intimidating experience.
-However, a little prep and forethought can go a long way in making one feel more comfortable in the saddle.
+However, a little prep and forethought can go a long way in making you feel more comfortable in the saddle.

-1. Poor route planning
+1. Poor Route Planning

-The last thing you want when you first start biking to work is to end up on a major road with no bike lanes or a route that you thought was fastest but actually includes the world’s biggest incline.
-Figuring out a good route beforehand can save you stress, time and less sore legs.
+The last thing you want when you first start biking to work is to end up on a major road with no bike lanes or a route that you thought was fastest but includes the world’s biggest incline.
+Figuring out a good route beforehand can save you stress, time, and less sore legs.

 Google Maps’ biking directions usually work great.
 I’ll sometimes do Street View too if it’s a new area I’ve never been to so I can get an idea of the surroundings and any potential inclines.
 We also highly recommend BikeArlington's Comfort Map.

-2. Unprepared for the cold
+2. Unprepared for the Cold

 I typically warm up after the first mile, except for my hands and ears.
 If it’s under 45 degrees and they’re not covered, I want to die.

 I finally have a good pair of gloves (thanks for the goalie gloves, Dad!) and just purchased these fabulous things called Earbags to cover my ears under my helmet.
 Seriously, it makes the ride much more manageable in the cold.